mac-comp127-f25/course-project-gabe-caleb-wesley/README.md

 # Team Members

-Caleb, Gabe, Wesley
+Caleb Hatlevig, Gabe Guerrero, Wesley Stone

 # Project Overview

-Our Horse Betting Simulation is Java-Based and designed to combine interactive gameplay with a structered object-oriented program architecture.
-The goal of our project is to simulate a live horse race where a player can placebets, encounter obstacles and power-ups, and watch dynamically animated horses compete in real-time.
+Our Horse Betting Simulation is Java-based and designed to combine interactive gameplay with a structered object-oriented program architecture.
+The goal of our project is to simulate a live horse race where a player can place bets, encounter obstacles and power-ups, and watch dynamically animated horses compete in real-time.

 # Race System